-And while both end up with a small cup of strong tasting coffee this difference in the method is enough to change the flavor and the texture of the coffee even if you started with the same beans.
+And while both end up with a small cup of strong coffee this difference in the method is enough to change the flavor and the texture of the coffee even if you started with the same beans.

 But both have their advantages and more subtle differences…

-1. Moka Pot Coffee Is Far Cheaper To Make
+1. Moka Pots Are Far Cheaper

 This is the most significant difference in my opinion, because yes the type of coffee makes is different, and yes they taste different, but that’s just a small detail compared to this fact…

 You can get a great Moka pot for $50 but to get a good Espresso Machine you’re looking at $500.

 Now, this is no small difference!
 And for $500 you might not even have a great home espresso machine, you might not be able to get a truly great coffee out of it, but with a $50 Moka Pot you’re all set and ready to make a great cup of coffee.